RickyV33/OverView/README.md

 `.env.example` and modifying it as is necessary for the environment. *The `SESSION_SECRET` variable must be changed to any unique String.*

-To run all tests (as well as lint)
+To run all tests (this will also run the linter)
 ```
 $ npm test
 ```